 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
-This extended phase is at this stage indicatively approved by the Science Programme Committee (SPC) to last until 31 December 2018, subject to a mid-term review in Fall 2016.
-An extension of INTEGRAL science operations for another 2 years beyond 2018 will be considered during a review in early 2017.
+This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2018.
+An indicative extension of INTEGRAL science operations for another 2 years beyond 2018 will be considered during mid 2017.
 Future AO cycles are continued to be planned to run on an annual basis.